This post may contain affiliate links. Please see my disclosure policy for details.

 Keira Knightly and Mathew Macfadyen were so good in bringing this famous Jane Austen story to life, I must have watched the movie a hundred times over.

-Of course, nothing compares the 1995 BBC TV series, but there is one scene in the movie that is simply iconic.
+Of course, nothing compares to the 1995 BBC TV series, but there is one scene in the movie that is simply iconic.

 If you haven’t guessed it yet, I’m talking about that heated proposal scene.
 Where Mr. Darcy proposes to Miss Elizabeth Bennet in the pouring rain!